 The Chairperson will prepare a written recommendation to be forwarded to the Dean.
-The recommendation shall state whether, in the Chairperson's judgment, the faculty member's performance has been: not satisfactory, needs improvement, satisfactory, meritorious, or highly meritorious and the recommendation shall be specific regarding weaknesses and deficiencies (if any), as well as suggestions (if any) for improvement and possible adjustments in work load.
-The faculty member being reviewed shall receive a copy of the Chairperson's recommendation which shall include the reminder that "the performance evaluation recommended is not final until they meet with the other Chairs, the Dean and her/his designated senior staff to merge the Annual Reviews of all faculty into the performance categories" as is called for in part 3.2.B.2.d below.
+The recommendation shall state whether, in the Chairperson's judgment, the faculty member's performance has been: not satisfactory, needs improvement, satisfactory, meritorious, or highly meritorious, and the recommendation shall be specific regarding weaknesses and deficiencies (if any), as well as suggestions (if any) for improvement and possible adjustments to future Annual Work Plans.
+The faculty member being reviewed shall receive a copy of the Chairperson's recommendation which shall include the reminder that "the performance evaluation recommended is not final until they meet with the other Chairpersons, the Dean, and her/his designated senior staff to merge the Annual Reviews of all faculty members into the performance categories" as is called for in part 3.2.B.2.d below.

 Written recommendations shall be placed in the faculty member's College mailbox.
-The Chairperson shall also notify the faculty electronically of the availability of the written recommendation in their mailbox at the College of Education and Human Development.
-The Chairperson should also offer to send the annual review electronically to the faculty.
+The Chairperson shall also notify the faculty member in writing of the availability of the recommendation in their mailbox at the College of Education and Human Development.
+The Chairperson should also offer to send the Annual Review recommendation electronically to the faculty member.

-If the faculty member disagrees with the Chairperson's written recommendation and wishes to appeal, the faculty member may request a meeting with the Chairperson to discuss the recommendation letter in a meeting to be scheduled within ten days after receiving the Chair's recommendation.
-If the disagreement remains unresolved following this meeting, or if the faculty member does not desire a meeting with the Chairperson, the faculty member has the right to insert into the record a written rebuttal of the Chairperson's recommendation before it is presented to the Dean.
-The faculty member must submit any written rebuttal not more than 10 days after the Chair's recommendation is available in the faculty member's college mailbox or 5 days after the meeting with the Chair if the faculty member requested such a meeting.
+If the faculty member disagrees with the Chairperson's written recommendation and wishes to appeal, the faculty member shall meet with the Chairperson to discuss the recommendation letter within 10 calendar days after receiving the Chair's recommendation.
+If the disagreement remains unresolved following this meeting, the faculty member has the right to insert into the record a written rebuttal of the Chairperson's recommendation before it is presented to the Dean.
+The faculty member must submit any written rebuttal not more than 10 calendar days after the Chairperson's recommendation is available in the faculty member's mailbox or 5 calendar days after the meeting with the Chair if the faculty member requested such a meeting.
 The rebuttal must set forth the reason for the appeal but may not include additional evidence.
 Corrections of errors of fact may be included.
 Any appeal will go forward on the basis of the written Annual Review record as originally presented.

 - c.
 All recommendations for Annual Review salary increases and written rebuttals will be forwarded to the Dean by March 15 of each year. - d.
-After all Annual Reviews are finalized, Chairpersons will group all faculty within their Department in categories (not satisfactory, needs improvement, satisfactory, meritorious, and highly meritorious).
-Then they will meet with the other Chairs, the Dean and her/his designated senior staff to merge the Annual Reviews of all faculty into the categories.
-The groupings will be college-wide in order to strive for fairness in judgment across the unit. - e.
-Once the Chairs and Dean pursuant to Section "d" above have completed the grouping recommendations for all faculty, the Dean shall assign a final faculty rating.
-The Dean will also independently place the Chairs, Associate and Assistant Deans in the appropriate groups thereby completing the full college annual salary recommendations. - f.
-The Dean will discuss the faculty recommendations with the appropriate Chairperson.
-The Dean will then notify the faculty member and the Chairperson of his or her final recommendation no later than June 1. - g.
-The Dean's written recommendation shall be placed in the faculty member's College mailbox and an email shall also be sent to the faculty member notifying them of the availability of the written recommendation in their mailbox at the College of Education and Human Development.
+After all Annual Reviews recommendations are forwarded to the Dean, Chairpersons will group all faculty within their Department in categories (not satisfactory, needs improvement, satisfactory, meritorious, and highly meritorious).
+Then they will meet with the other Chairs, the Dean and the Dean's designated senior staff to merge the Annual Review recommendations of all faculty members into final recommendation categories.
+The grouping process will be college-wide in order to strive for fairness in judgment across the College.

+- e.
+Once the Chairpersons and Dean have completed the grouping recommendations for all faculty members pursuant to Section "d" above, the Dean shall assign a final faculty rating. - f.
+The Dean will discuss any rating changes to the faculty member recommendations with the appropriate Chairperson.
+The Dean will then notify the faculty member and the Chairperson in writing of the Dean's final recommendation no later than June 1.
+The Dean will also independently place the Chairpersons, Associate Deans, and Assistant Deans in the appropriate groups thereby completing the full annual salary recommendations for the College.

-C. Appeals Process
+D. Appeals Process